amanuely/MiddList/README.md

   - npm install

-  after you clone the Middlist repository, navigate to the middlist folder and type npm install This will install npm packages required for the app to run.
+  after you clone the Middlist repository, navigate to the middlist folder and type npm install.
+  This will install npm packages required for the app to run.